Is Undervolting GPU Safe? Exploring the Benefits and Risks

 - Test for stability thoroughly by running games or benchmarks that use the most out of your GPU for 30+ minutes before further changes.

-- Once you experience crashes or artifacts, increase the voltage slightly until stable again.
+- Once you experience crashes or artefacts, increase the voltage slightly until stable again.
 Note this is your card’s minimum required voltage.

 - Now you can try overclocking the GPU core and/or VRAM slightly using the newfound reduced thermal/power headroom.